nuxt/nuxt.com/content/2.integrations/azure.md

 ### Custom Configuration

-You can alter the Nitro generated configuration using `azure.config` option.
+You can alter the generated configuration using `azure.config` option.

 Custom routes will be added and matched first.
 In the case of a conflict (determined if an object has the same route property), custom routes will override generated ones.